-You can download a sample paper here, and the Cambridge English Language Assessment website has more information.
+You can download sample papers here, and the Cambridge English Language Assessment website has more information.

-2. What can I do to improve my reading skills?
+2. What kinds of things should I read to improve my reading skills?

 The best way to improve your reading skills is to read as much as possible, and to read a wide range of different texts.
 This will also help you in the Writing paper.
 Try reading: